mspncp/gosu-wiki/To Do.md

     * OR&G: Build simpler version
     * Include CptnCpp as sample game
     * Fix download for all my LD games
-    * .app'ify ippa's game after :retrofy is in and the wrapper can handle texplay
   * Update README.txt and website year
   * Extend RubyGosu.tmbundle: cmd+R -> runs main.rb
   * Automatically include Wiki pages in rdoc